PaulBadeuille/ArduinoClock/README.md

 <strong>Programming :</strong>
   Upload horloge.ino file in Arduino.
 You will also need these libraries : DHT, DS3231, FastLed and Adafruit_BMP085, Adafruit_Sensor (available in libraries folder).

 After these steps, you'll just have to work on the esthetic aspect to lay the clock on a table for example.
 You can make an enclosure in wood (like pictures) or plastic depending your house decoration.
+You can also add a paper sheet in front of the LED panel in order to spread the light.
 Now just plug-in the Arduino in a 5V source and enjoy (see buttons.png to know how to use buttons) !

 <hr />